Who was Jean-Michel Basquiat?

-Although Basquiat died at a young age of 27, his legacy and impact on the world have not been forgotten.
-“I think the ability to be a non-conformist and also unapologetically Black is a huge part of his appeal and mystique to the Black hipster crowd.”, said Robert Bland5, a PhD student at the University of Maryland.
+Although Basquiat died at the young age of 27, his legacy and impact on the world have not been forgotten.
+Robert Bland, a PhD student at the University of Maryland, said 6:

 Basquiat’s legacy lived on after he passed.
 His style of works inspired many from literature, fashion, music, and film.
 In 1981, he appeared in a movie titled Downtown 81.

 After his death, a film titled Basquiat was released about his biography.
-In the film, Jeffrey Wright played Basquiat, and David Bowie played the part of Basquiat’s hero Andy Warhol.
+In the film, Jeffrey Wright played Basquiat, and David Bowie played Basquiat’s hero, Andy Warhol.

-Another writer, Jennifer Clement, wrote the biography Widow Basquiat7 based on memoirs from Suzanne Mallouk.
-In 2005, a poem was written in the dedication of Basquiat by poet Molefi Kete Asante titled “SAMO in the book Beautiful, and Ugly Too8.”
-In 2016, Radiant Child9 was published by Javaka Steptoe, narrating the Basquiat life story from the perspectives of a young wunderkind.
+Another writer, Jennifer Clement, wrote the biography Widow Basquiat8 based on memoirs from Suzanne Mallouk.
+In 2005, a poem was written in the dedication of Basquiat by poet Molefi Kete Asante titled “SAMO” in the book Beautiful, and Ugly Too9.”
+In 2016, Radiant Child10 was published by Javaka Steptoe, narrating the Basquiat life story from the perspectives of a young wunderkind.